tgenman/STEM_vault/notes/math/graphs/Incident vertex and edge.md

 TARGET DECK: math::graph
 START
 math_complex
-TITLE: Incident vertex and edge
+FRONT: Incident vertex and edge
-DESCRIPTION: The vertex $u$ and the edge $uv$ are said to be incident with each other.
+BACK: The vertex $u$ and the edge $uv$ are said to be incident with each other.
 FORMULA:
 ADDITIONAL:
 ID: 1699130467965